DOCA0285EN-03

 • During commissioning of the installation and following any modification, check that the MicroLogic Active configuration and protection function settings are consistent with the results of this study.

-Failure to follow these instructions can result in equipment damage.
+Failure to follow these instructions will result in death or serious injury.

 Check the settings with EcoStruxure Power Commission software connected to the MicroLogic Active control unit.